 But … can Yuan appreciate?
 Isn’t China’s economy export oriented?
 And is the Yuan worth anything?

-Well, China has changed a lot.
+For starters, China has changed a lot.
 Now, exports are only 18% of GDP.
 And don’t forget that imports are 15% of GDP.
-So, stronger Yuan means cheaper oil, coal, iron ore etc., which is a good thing for the world’s largest importer of raw materials.
+So, stronger Yuan means cheaper oil, coal, iron ore, semiconductor etc., which is a good thing for the world’s largest importer of raw materials and chips.

 Chinese Yuan is also far more accepted around the world than Americans are led to believe.
 Already, China is conducting 37% of its cross-border transactions in RMB (Yuan).
 US dollar’s share in China’s trade has dropped from 92% to 56% in the last few years.
 In Russia-China trade, US dollar’s share is now less than 50%.

-Thus, with reasonable growth and a strengthening Yuan, China can surpass the US by 2025.
+Thus, with reasonable economic growth and a strong Yuan, China can surpass the US by 2025.
 Don’t say you weren’t warned!